ShahOdin/pokedex-scala/README.md

 ## Next steps

-- Some tests are missing
+- Some tests are missing. check for #todo in the code.
-- fix the docker setup

 The plan is to write a rust equivalent to compare the two in every aspect.